 - 1.5 The Debt Recovery Service is an integrated, single team based in Cambridge providing the service across Cambridgeshire and Northamptonshire.
 The team comprises of 9 FTE reporting to a Team Leader and through to a dedicated Service Delivery Manager for Debt and Income.
-There are two dedicated Senior Debt Officers who manage large value, challenging Adult Social Care debts that have multiple unpaid invoices. - 1.6 The debt recovery team manages all debt types for CCC and Northamptonshire County Council (NCC) and is supplemented by two dedicated Senior Debt Officers based in Northampton who manage large value, challenging Adult Social Care debts that have multiple unpaid invoices. - 1.7 Where an invoice remains unpaid following the final demand being issued a review of the case is undertaken, which involves a debt recovery officer reviewing the invoice raised, any communications received and then attempting to speak to the customer to secure payment in full or to set up a repayment plan.
+There are two dedicated Senior Debt Officers who manage large value, challenging Adult Social Care debts that have multiple unpaid invoices. - 1.6 The debt recovery team manages all debt types for CCC and Northamptonshire County Council (NCC) and is supplemented by two dedicated Senior Debt Officers based in Northampton who manage large value, challenging Adult Social Care debts that have multiple unpaid invoices. - 1.7 Where an invoice remains unpaid following the final demand being issued one of two things will happen: - Invoices for less than £250 will automatically be referred to external debt collection agents for further recovery action

-- 1.8 If contact cannot be established a decision is then taken on the next action, i.e. issue the 'Letter before Action' (required prior to instructing Solicitors), or send to an enforcement agent, or refer to a Senior Debt Recovery Officer (high-value Adult Social Care only). - 1.9 The case will then be periodically reviewed and monitored depending on the course of action taken. - 1.10 Monthly Aged Debt reports are issued by the Debt Service to Directors and budget holders and the financial implications of the aged debt position is reported as part of the monthly budget monitoring process.
+- For all invoices above £250, a review of the case is undertaken, which involves a debt recovery officer reviewing the invoice raised, any communications received and then attempting to speak to the customer to secure payment in full or to set up a repayment plan. - 1.8 If contact cannot be established a decision is then taken on the next action, i.e. commence legal action or send to an enforcement agent, or refer to a Senior Debt Recovery Officer (high-value Adult Social Care only). - 1.9 The case will then be periodically reviewed and monitored depending on the course of action taken. - 1.10 Monthly Aged Debt reports are issued by the Debt Service to Directors and budget holders and the financial implications of the aged debt position is reported as part of the monthly budget monitoring process.
 This ensures transparency and enables services to interact with the central debt team, where necessary, to progress any issues and/or engage directly with a customer to expedite payment.